Alice Hudson's Blog

 We also thank all of those parents who have shared our vision for the new school and have applied for places and look forward to welcoming the first cohort of Ada Lovelace CofE High School at William Perkin CofE High School in September 2018.

 20th February 2018

-As National Offer Day approaches (1st March) just a quick update to let you know that we are holding an Information Evening on Monday 5th March 7.30pm at William Perkin CofE High School – to which September 2018 offer holders and those high on the waiting list for places will be invited, so please keep this date free, especially if you were unable to attend the open evening in October due to the extreme traffic issues which a number of parents experienced that evening.
+As National Offer Day approaches (1st March) just a quick update to let you know that we are holding an Information Evening on Monday 5th March 7.30pm at William Perkin CofE High School – for September 2018 offer holders and those high on the waiting list for places, so please keep this date free, especially if you were unable to attend the open evening in October due to the extreme traffic issues which a number of parents experienced that evening.

 24th January 2018

 We are delighted to have good news to share with you at the start of the new year.

 The ESFA, together with LocatED, finalised the lease on the permanent site for the school, subject to planning permission, just before Christmas.

 The southern part of the site, formerly the Barclays Bank playing fields, was allocated for education use by Ealing Council in their Development Plan Document (DPD) Planning for Schools in May 2016.
 Negotiations with the landowner have been prolonged and we are very grateful that this period of uncertainty has now reached a satisfactory conclusion.

 One of the outcomes of having the lease agreed has been the start of the process to engage contractors for the building project and a Bidders Day was held at William Perkin CofE High School on 9th January followed by a visit to the site itself, shown in the photos below.